 *Top tip – If you have a moldy smell to your A/C, there’s a good chance the box with the evaporator in it has mildew.
 When the evaporator core cools down, water collects on the outside and it eventually drips down and out of the bottom of the car in the form of condensation.
-The dark, damp ducting surround this is prone to harboring mold, and you will have to go in and clean it if you really want to get rid of the smell.
+The dark, damp ducting surrounding this is prone to harboring mold, and you will have to go in and clean it if you really want to get rid of the smell.

-Refrigerant and Oil – Shop for your vehicle
+Refrigerant and Oil

 A hugely overlooked part of the perfectly functioning AC system is the refrigerant and oil, most specifically the oil.
 The refrigerant is a chemical that by nature takes very well to converting from a gas to a liquid and back to a gas easily and within a narrow temperature range, as well as good density as a liquid and not be super dangerous/corrosive.
 The shallower the temperature range that this can occur in, the smaller the radiators and compressors can be, making for more efficient, cheaper systems.
-R12A was the standard for awhile since it fit this bill perfectly, only problem was it was about as toxic and ozone depleting as you can get.
-Systems were converted to use R134a, the current standard, and now a new style of refrigerant called R1234YF has been filling new car A/C systems.
-To see what your car has, and the quantity, Nissens has put together a great lookup guide HERE.
+R12A was the standard for a while since it fit this bill perfectly, only problem was it was about as toxic and ozone depleting as you can get.
+Systems were converted to use R134a, the current standard, and now a new style of refrigerant called R1234YF has been filling new car’s A/C systems.
+To see what your car has, and the quantity, Nissens has put together a great lookup guide.

-A/C Pipes or A/C Lines and seals – Shop for your vehicle
+A/C Pipes or A/C Lines and seals

 Although usually not much of a problem, A/C pipes are the final piece of the equation for the AC system in your European vehicle.
-After the compressor they are very high pressure, and both sides contain shraeder valves for fill, drain, and testing purposes.
+After the compressor, they are very high pressure, and both sides contain Shraeder valves for fill, drain, and testing purposes.
 A/C pipes can corrode through if you haven’t been caring properly for your car, and will ultimately need to be replaced in this situation.
 Each end also includes a seal, which can degrade and cause leaks.
 Always remember to get new o-rings if it doesn’t already come with them.

 AC Parts Basics: Part two, what do I need to buy?

 If you have NO air conditioning, and it did work at some point, pick up a can of refrigerant at your local store and dump it in.
-We don’t recommend ever doing this as a serious service, but for diagnostic issues it will at least let you know if you have a leak somewhere (by far the most common cause of AC issues).
+We don’t recommend ever doing this as a serious service, but for diagnostic issues it will at least let you know if you have a leak somewhere (by far the most common cause of air conditioning issues).

-If your A/C starts cooling down, then a day or two later its back to the way it was, most likely you have a leak to find.
+If your A/C starts cooling down, then a day or two later it’s back to the way it was, most likely you have a leak to find.
 Check the pipes, compressor, and especially the condenser for damage.
 We sell a type of PAO oil that has dye in it to help find leaks, but if this sounds over your head and frustrating, it’s best to have a shop diagnose your system.

 After doing any service where the system is opened, it is extremely important to have a professional flush and fill, where a complicated machine is hooked up to your AC system and circulate fresh oil and refrigerant, help remove blockages, and add the perfect amount of refrigerant and oil, at the right temperature and pressure.
 It is very hard to do this in your garage without getting contaminates into your system that will reduce the life of your work.